kubernetes/community/contributors/guide/issue-triage.md

 order to work on it.
 * `triage/unresolved`: Indicates an issue that can not be resolved.

 A triage engineer should add these labels appropriately.
-Kubernetees GitHub Org members can search [open issues per these labels](https://github.com/kubernetes/kubernetes/labels?utf8=%E2%9C%93&q=triage%2F+kind%2Fsupport+is%3Aopen) to find ones that can be quickly closed.
+Kubernetes GitHub Org members can search [open issues per these labels](https://github.com/kubernetes/kubernetes/labels?utf8=%E2%9C%93&q=triage%2F+kind%2Fsupport+is%3Aopen) to find ones that can be quickly closed.